 There are may ways to see the Highlands and Islands of Scotland.
 Without doubt the best, by far, is on board the Hebridean Princess.
-This exclusive and intimate 5 Star cruise ship has been sailing these waters for a quarter of a century and offers a range of cruises of between 4 and 9 nights that takes in the Inner and Outer Hebrides, the Northern Isles, the west coast of Scotland from the Clyde to Sutherland: plus occasional excursions wider afield.
+This exclusive and intimate 5 Star cruise ship has been sailing these waters over three decades and offers a range of cruises that takes in the Inner and Outer Hebrides, the Northern Isles, the west coast of Scotland from the Clyde to Sutherland: plus occasional excursions wider afield.

 There are four key components to the success of the Hebridean Princess: the waters in which she sails; the intimate scale of the operation; the standard of service and accommodation on board; and the ship herself.